 The CLN has a number of strategic linkages with CIWEM’s Waste and Resources Network as well as through our status as a founding body of SiLC.
 The SiLC Register brings together professionals from a broad range of backgrounds who advise on land condition matters.

-The Network produced CIWEM’s Contaminated Land Policy Position Statement which outlines CIWEM’s views and policy position with respect to the assessment, management, remediation and development of contaminated land.
+The Specialist Panel produced CIWEM’s Contaminated Land Policy Position Statement which outlines CIWEM’s views and policy position with respect to the assessment, management, remediation and development of contaminated land.

-The Network also provided input to CIWEM’s Policy Position Statement on Brownfield Development which sets out the position of CIWEM on brownfield development and issues around the legacy of contaminated land and its redevelopment.
+The Specialist Panel also provided input to CIWEM’s Policy Position Statement on Brownfield Development which sets out the position of CIWEM on brownfield development and issues around the legacy of contaminated land and its redevelopment.

 Whether you are studying, actively looking to progress your career, or already extensively experienced, our membership will add value and recognition to your achievements.
 We can actively help you progress throughout your career.Become a Member